web-love/wp-router/readme.md

-# Wordpress router for REST API
+# Wordpress Router class for REST API
-WP router is an [expressJs](https://expressjs.com/fr/) inspired router for Wordpress REST api.
-We always found Wordpress REST logic to be cumbersome, boilerplate-y and difficult to extend, leading to very large callback functions and spagetthi code.
-With this plugin you can easily write reusable middlewares for your projects or your plugins.
-You can also bypass Wordpress permission callbacks and easily make your own Authorization middlewares.
+Easily write reusable route middlewares for your Wordpress projects and plugins.
+WPRouter is inspired from the excellent [expressJs](https://expressjs.com/fr/) javascript framework.
+Working with Wordpress REST API will now bring you joy - instead of pain.

-* You can extend or "hook" existing Wordpress REST endpoints
+* Hook on already existing Wordpress REST endpoints.
-* Works great with virtually all other WP REST plugins
+* Creating your own endpoints is a breeze.
-* Works great with cache plugins for fast API's.
+* Works with custom post types.
-* If you are not a Wordpress or PHP guru, you can use this to get superpowers.
-* You don't need to understand route regexes, you can use simple param notation for your routes `example/:example_id/ressource`
-* Promotes code re-use and fast development time.
-* Without dependencies and only 300 loc, make Wordpress fast again.
+* Simplifies the Wordpress route regex notation for simpler `/ressource/:ressource_slug` urls.
+* No dependencies, only =/- 300locs and simply extends/abstract Wordpress core.

 ### Basic example
 ```php